hongtat/tasmota-connect/README.md

 * Sign in to SmartThings IDE: https://account.smartthings.com/login
 * Verify that you have installed the codes in the correct SmartThings IDE Shard.
 * If you don't see your current devices under "My Devices", you are probably on the wrong shard.

+#### I'm unable to find the recently released features (or missing features or devices) in my SmartApp?
+* Please update your code.

 #### I have feedback, questions, suggestion..